-Introduction of consolidated accounts
+The consolidated government accounts

 The presentation format of the consolidated government accounts includes the accounts of national and provincial government, and the social security funds.
-In the 2006 Budget Review the coverage has been extended to include some of the entities of central government, currently classified as extra-budgetary agencies, as well as some important public sector entities involved in infrastructure financing and development.
+In the 2006 Budget Review the coverage was extended to include some of the entities of central government, currently classified as extrabudgetary agencies, as well as some important public sector entities involved in infrastructure financing and development.
+In the 2007 Budget Review a further 28 entities are included in the consolidated accounts, bringing the total coverage of the accounts to about 52 per cent of all public entities, representing roughly 86 per cent of government resources controlled by public entities.